jakubguzek/cbs-homework-1/README.md

-## Dependancies and setup
+## Dependencies and setup

-Load the dependancies
+Load the dependencies.

 Set theme for the plots